michellevit/Production-Planner/README.txt

 - If the welcome.css (or other static) file changes don't implement:
   - Delete the multiple welcome.css files (+ cached variations - e.g. welcome.98433745.css) in django/static:
   - cd into the django folder and run: python manage.py collectstatic
+- If the start-scheduled-task.bat stops working:
+  - Make sure there isn't a stale script.lock or stop.flag file in the scripts folder
+  - This can occur if:
+    - The computer unexpectedly shuts down (power outtage)
+    - The command prompt, running start-scheduled-task.bat is unexepectedly closed
+    - An unexpected error occurs in the code

 -----------